 As David prepared for his battle with the giant Goliath as a very young man the book of 1Samuel mentions something that has always stood out to me.
 It’s a very small detail that is subtly intertwined in the process of his preparation.
 For this week’s post let’s consider what 1Samuel 17:40 says…

 “And he took his staff in his hand, and chose him five smooth stones out of the brook, and put them in a shepherd’s bag which he had, even in a scrip; and his sling was in his hand: and he drew near to the Philistine.”1Samuel 17:40

-A good battle plan, and a good general, always has or consider multiple contingencies.
-Don’t settle for just have a Plan B. Have a few “what if” scenarios gamed out just in case.
+A good battle plan, and a good leader, always has or at least considers multiple contingencies.
+Don’t settle for just having a Plan B. Have a few “what if” scenarios gamed out just in case.
 As in battle, and as in life, things don’t always go according to plan.
 You should always have a few extra stones, or a few extra options, in your pocket at all times.
-You don’t always have to reveal them or talk about them or advertise them to others but you should always be prepared to switch gears if Plan A doesn’t flesh out like you had imagined it might.
+You don’t always have to reveal them or talk about them or advertise them to others, but you should always be prepared to switch gears and strategies if Plan A doesn’t flesh out like you had hoped.

 Here is the verse referenced above in context: